Nissan GT-R in motorsport: Super Taikyu Series

 For the 2022 season, both teams returned, and HELM Motorsports with an additional GT-R Nismo GT3 Evo participated as well.
 Also winning the Fuji 24 Hour race, HELM Motorsports were in championship contention with a Mercedes AMG GT3 Evo throughout the season.
 The team headed on to the championship decider with 2.5 points behind the AMG GT3 Evo, where the car finished 2nd ahead of the AMG GT3 Evo at 4th to win the championship by 7.5 points.
 It was driven by Yutaka Toba, Yuya Hiraki and Reiji Hiraki.
 The car won 3 races and scored 6 podium finishes during the season.
 Defending champions and GTNET Motorsports returned for the 2023 season.
 Team 5ZIGEN also raced in the opening round at Suzuka, and won the race starting from pole position and set the fastest lap.
 HELM Motorsports were again in championship contention with the same AMG GT3 Evo, head onto the final round of the season with 21.5 points behind.
 Despite finishing 2nd on the podium, it was not enough to win the championship as their rivals finished 3rd.
 Including 2 podium finishes from GTNET Motorsports, the car won a race, scored 3 pole positions, 6 podium finishes and end up 3rd in final standings.
 HELM Motorsports did not return in 2024, GTNET Motorsports however, finished a lowly 5th in standings with a race win, 2 pole positions, and 2 podium finishes.
 2025 was the first season since 2012, where no team participated full-time in the series with a GT-R Nimso GT3.
 GTNET Motorsports entered the Fuji 24 hour round, and finished fifth.
+Same repeated in 2026, the car took pole position and finished second at the Fuji 24 hour, and finished 3rd during the round in Autopolis.